 Bomarea is a tuberous member of the family Alstroemeriaceae.
-There are about 100 species, some of which are non-climbing, growing more like a ground cover, although the majority are climbers.
-They are found from Mexico on South, through the tropics, and into the Andes, down to Southern Chile, and are mostly plants of the forest understory, where they grow through adjacent vegetation in lightly shaded conditions.
+There are about 100 species, some of which are non-climbing, growing more like a ground cover, although most are climbers.
+They are found from Mexico on the South, through the tropics, and into the Andes, down to Southern Chile.
+They are mostly forest understory plants, where they grow through adjacent vegetation in lightly shaded conditions.
 Some species are coastal, growing in the fog belt of Chile, so, not surprisingly, they do very well in Coastal California.
-Other species can only be found in the high altitude Páramo of South America.
+Other species can only be found in the high-altitude Páramo of South America.

 Bomarea is related to Alstroemeria, where both flowers and leaves demonstrate this close relationship.
 The beautiful flowers of this genus are produced in a dense umbel at the end of the growing shoots.
-Each umbel can be composed of as many as 30 to 45 flowers if well grown, with flowers consisting of three outer tepals and three inner, sometimes of contrasting colors.
+Each umbel can be composed of as many as 30 to 45 flowers if well grown, with flowers consisting of three outer and three inner tepals, sometimes contrasting colors.